TaitoUnited/taito-cli/README.md

 Some of the plugins require authentication.
 If you encounter an authorization error, run `taito --auth:ENV` to authenticate in the current context.
 Note that your credentials are saved on the container image, as you don't need them lying on your host file system anymore.

-See the [README.md](https://github.com/TaitoUnited/server-template#readme) of server-template as an example on how to use taito-cli with your project.
+See the [README.md](https://github.com/TaitoUnited/server-template#readme) of [server-template](https://github.com/TaitoUnited/server-template) project as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.

 ### Advanced usage